oakmac/react-concepts/README.md

-# React Examples
+# React Concepts

-This purpose of this repo is to teach the concepts behind [React.js] incrementally using a login form.
+The purpose of this repo is to show how UI and Data can be related.
+First by showing that UI can map to Data, then by showing that Data can map to UI.

+The idea is to show this concept using existing tools, then introduce the [React.js] library as it has this idea at the core.

 [React.js]:https://reactjs.org/